MrMartinR/FlowBack/README.md

 <hr>
 <br>

-## Roles Claim
+## Roles

-The system has three type of users.
+The project has three type of users.

-1. Admin => This is the sole owner and add/remove a Contributor.
+**Admin:** This is the sole owner and add/remove a Contributor.
 Has full system access

-2. User => This is the investors who comes with his/her data after investing on platforms to utilize our system to manage this data and be of value to them.
+**User:** This is the investors who comes with his/her data after investing on platforms to utilize our system to manage this data and be of value to them.

-3. Contributor => This is a user(moderators) given privileges by the admin to add, edit, delete some for the information related to the core app functions eg add platforms data so when an investor come to use the system all they need to scroll from available options.
+**Contributor:** This is a user(moderators) given privileges by the admin to add, edit, delete some for the information related to the core app functions eg add platforms data so when an investor come to use the system all they need to scroll from available options.

 ## API Endpoints